Below: A few thoughts before you begin this chapter’s readings and media:

 Required Article: A brief history of facial recognition technology

-Required Article: List of the most common uses of facial recognition
+Required Articles: List of the most common uses of facial recognition

 Optional: NEC corporation published an easy-to-read whitepaper that explains common use cases for facial recognition with a few FAQ about the technology and data that is collected.
 This is a useful document to acquaint yourself with some of the basics, but keep in mind that it is a corporate publication – not an objective report.